-When you have outstanding invoices and have been unable to collect from your delinquent accounts, it may time to call a collection agency.
+When you have outstanding invoices and have been unable to collect from your delinquent accounts, it may be time to call a collection agency.
 Collection agencies specialize in chasing down uncollected accounts receivable, usually for a percentage of whatever they are able to secure.

 Collection agencies can be an effective way to continue to pursue overdue balances while turning your attention back to your operations and running your business.
-However, it’s important to note that they should be considered a last resort; always try to collect overdue invoices yourself first.
+However, it’s important to note that they should be considered a last resort.
+Always try to collect overdue invoices yourself first.

 This may seem obvious, but before you hire a collection agency, you need to ensure that they are qualified and licensed to act as debt collectors.

 Not every state requires that collection agencies be licensed, but most do.
-Before you begin your search, understand what the licensing requirements are for collection agencies in your state.
+Before you begin your search, understand the licensing requirements for collection agencies in your state.
 That way, when you are interviewing agencies, you can speak intelligently about your state’s requirements.